mdx-workshop/mdx-submissions21/paper.md

 | Danna-Sep | **7.2** | **7.05** | **5.2** | **7.63** | **6.77**

 As can be seen from the table, our modified X-UMX gained an extra 0.27 dB on average SDR compared to the original X-UMX.
-Our enhanced Demucs outperformed the original model by 0.03 dB of SDR, despite the fact that the shift trick was not applied.
+The enhanced Demucs outperformed the original model by 0.03 dB of SDR, despite the fact that the shift trick was not applied.
 Notably, Danna-Sep surpassed both the original and enhanced Demucs by a large margin (+0.53 dB on average SDR).
-Altogether, the results demonstrate the efficacy of the proposed fusion method in addition to our modifications for the training scheme and architecture.
+Altogether, the results demonstrate the efficacy of the proposed fusion method in addition to our modifications to the training scheme and architecture.
 The proposed framework, however, is more reliant on computing power due to the nature of model fusion, which we would like to address in furture work.